8-14 Week Study Plan

 Test Your Knowledge

-A candidate has 14 weeks before the CCA exam and weak anatomy and CPT knowledge.
+A candidate has 14 weeks before the CCA and weak anatomy and CPT knowledge.
 What is the best reason to use the longer plan?

 A